Changelog 21 - Nightlies Now, Improved Infrastructure and Precious Pie

 This setting is no longer changeable via

 We’ve also requested a CVE for this issue.
 This should be patched on all devices built starting later this week.
-This issue only effects devices that have adb enabled and are connected to a trusted machine.
+This issue only affects devices that have adb enabled and are connected to a trusted machine.
 If you have adb enabled, (or if you don’t) please make sure you also have a lockscreen pin (and fingerprint, if desired) set.

 As per your suggestions in the Summer Survey we have improved our website to be more user friendly and contain more information about the main features and goals of LineageOS.
 The blog has been moved to https://lineageos.org/blog (although the last article is still visible from the home page).